Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 4: Verify navigation links (Home, About, Contact Us, Track Schedule) are visible

 **Expected Results:**
-- Step 1: The home page loads and displays the GuestGo logo, navigation bar, and hero section
-- Step 2: Hero text shows default welcome message
-- Step 3: Three feature cards are displayed with icons and descriptions
-- Step 4: All public navigation links are displayed in the navigation bar
+The home page should load successfully and display the GuestGo branding including logo and navigation bar.
+The hero section should show the default welcome message "Welcome to GuestGo" for non-authenticated users.
+Three feature cards (Smart Scheduling, Secure Verification, Real-time Tracking) should be visible with their respective icons and descriptive text.
+All public navigation links (Home, About, Contact Us, Track Schedule) should be displayed in the navigation bar and be accessible.

 **Actual Results:**
-- Step 1: The home page loads and displays the GuestGo logo, navigation bar, and hero section
-- Step 2: Hero text shows default welcome message
-- Step 3: Three feature cards are displayed with icons and descriptions
-- Step 4: All public navigation links are displayed in the navigation bar
+Home page loaded correctly with all elements visible.
+Hero section displayed default welcome message.
+Feature cards rendered with icons and descriptions.
+Navigation links appeared and functioned properly.

 **Status:** Passed